Everything You Need to Know About Emotional Branding

 You might not have heard much about an emotionally powerful brand, but you see and experience it daily.

 Do you remember Coca-Cola and their “Share a Coke” campaign?
 The team has shown names native to the country instead of using the iconic logo.
-This has encouraged people to post pictures to social media platforms with their personalized coke bottles generating lots of positive emotions and reactions.
+This has encouraged people to post pictures to social media platforms with their personalized coke bottles generating lots of positive reactions.
 As a result, the company has boosted its revenue, leveled up its reputation, cemented its position in the market, and even extended its audience.
 This is an excellent example of emotional advertising and marketing.

 There are many other examples out there.
 And each one proves that emotional branding establishes a strong bond with consumers, becoming a true facet of a customer journey.
 Therefore, it is crucial to understand its basics and get things right.